Early signs of Autism Spectrum Disorder

 ASD child with gastro-intestinal distress

-Stomach pains, diarrhea, constipation, bloating, flatulence, and humping are all signs of intestinal disorders.
+Stomach pains, diarrhoea, constipation, bloating, flatulence, and humping are all signs of intestinal disorders.
 In 2010, a multidisciplinary panel of experts reviewed the medical literature on these physical symptoms in children with the aim of generating evidence-based recommendations (see[LINK]).
 The panel came to the consensus that (a) gastrointestinal disorders and associated symptoms are commonly reported in ASD and (b) care providers should be aware that problematic behaviours in patients with ASD may be a primary symptom of underlying gastrointestinal disorders.

 Thus, it is imperative that all children have gastrointestinal concerns thoroughly assessed.